ahmedamasha/REIT/README.md

 <br><br>
 in console once you run using this CMD : `mvn spring-boot:run`   on jetty embedded  server
  <br>
-After running the app ,  for BE , you wil find all endpoints with docs here in swagger
+After running the app ,  for BE , you will find all endpoints with docs here in swagger

 `http://localhost:5500/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config#`